atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 ![Plan view of person using wheelchair at multi-user bathroom sink and reaching for towel dispenser located on side wall, adjacent to sink, and outside highlighted clear floor space for lavatory.]({{ site.baseurl }}{{ page.image-directory }}chapter6/lavs-sinks/reach-paper_towel.jpg)

-{% include recommendation-2imgs.html
-text= " When a parallel approach is provided at a sink, locate the fixture and operable parts away from corners so that they are within reach from the clear floor space." img-file1= "chapter6/lavs-sinks/12.jpg" img-alt1= "Plan view of person using wheelchair with their back positioned against side wall and extending arm for side reach over counter.
+{% include recommendation-2imgs.html text= "When a parallel approach is provided at a sink, locate the fixture and operable parts away from corners so that they are within reach from the clear floor space." img-file1= "chapter6/lavs-sinks/12.jpg" img-alt1= "Plan view of person using wheelchair with their back positioned against side wall and extending arm for side reach over counter.
 Difficult to reach counter space approximately 12 inches from side wall is highlighted." img-file2= "chapter6/lavs-sinks/13.jpg" img-alt2= "Plan view of person using wheelchair with their toes against side wall and reaching toward corner over counter.
 Reach radius of approximately 24 inches shows difficulty in reaching highlighted corner area."
 %}

 ### Faucets and Operable Parts

 [[§606.4]({{ site.baseurl }}/ada/#ada-606_4), [§205]({{ site.baseurl }}/ada/#ada-205), [§309]({{ site.baseurl }}/ada/#ada-309)]

 Faucet controls, soap dispensers, and other elements that require manual operation must be usable with one hand and not require tight grasping, pinching, or twisting of the wrist, or more than five pounds of force (lbf) to operate.
 Metering faucets with manual or touch controls must remain open for at least 10 seconds.